Tag: a head of steam

 Muckrake

 Word of the Day: Muckrake The mass media is changing in Japan and starting to accept the need to muckrake.
-When I first came here, it was almost unheard of for a newspaper to print anything about a scandal relating to politicians or famous people.
-It seemed to me that there was something taboo about mentioning…
+Muckrake means to seek out scandal and print or publish it in publications or, of course, online.
+Everyone loves a good scandal.
+When I first came here, it was almost unheard of for a newspaper to…

 Run out of steam

-English Expression: Run out of steam As we saw with the idiom, I introduced yesterday, a head of steam means to build up momentum and become successful.
-Well, today’s expression run out of steam is the opposite of that.
-If you run out of steam, you lose momentum or enthusiasm for something, and you fail or…
+English Expression: Run out of steam As we saw with the idiom I introduced yesterday, a head of steam means to build up momentum and become successful.
+Well, today’s expression run out of steam is the opposite.
+If you run out of steam, you lose momentum or enthusiasm for something and fail or give up.
+We…

 A head of steam

-English Expression: A head of steam Before we get to the idiomatic meaning of a head of steam, let me give you the literal meaning.
-As you probably know, a steam locomotive (SL) boils water to produce steam which then held in an enclosed space.
-The pressure builds up until there is enough to make…
+English Expression: A head of steam Let me give you the literal meaning of a head of steam before we get to the idiomatic meaning of a head of steam.
+As you probably know, a steam locomotive (SL) boils water to produce steam, which is then held in an enclosed space.
+The pressure builds up…